 This dessert is sometimes synonymous with a ton of labor and effort, but my recipe lays it all out straightforwardly.
 You will get the tastiest Baklava you've ever had without all the extra steps.

 The secret to having the perfect Baklava is ensuring the phyllo dough layers stay nice and crispy instead of getting soggy.
-Other recipes call for extra steps to get this done and will also ask you to make the syrup in advance to allow it to cool, etc. But my recipe is so easy that even a first-time baker can try it!

 WHERE DID BAKLAVA ORIGINATE FROM?

-Baklava was introduced to the rest of the United States by Greek Americans, who carried the recipe with them when they immigrated to the United States from Greece in the late 1800s and early 1900s.
+Baklava recipe was introduced to the rest of the United States by Greek Americans, who carried the recipe with them when they immigrated to the United States from Greece in the late 1800s and early 1900s.

 However, Baklava can be traced back hundreds of years in some form to the cooking traditions of many different nations.
 Thin layers of bread/pastry stuffed with different sweets were probably a regional tradition in the Mediterranean, Southeast Europe, Central Asia, and the Middle East.